 Who do I call for help filing a claim?

-If you aren’t sure how to file a VA disability claim, or have been previously denied for compensation, we recommend contacting a VA disability lawyer.
-A VA lawyer will have the knowledge and experience necessary to help you get the veterans disability compensation you deserve.
+If you aren’t sure how to file a VA disability claim, or have been previously denied for compensation, we recommend contacting one of our VA disability lawyers.
+Our VA lawyers have the knowledge and experience necessary to help you get the veterans disability compensation you deserve.
 It’s important to understand that laws are dynamic.
 What might have been true 5 years ago may not be the same today.

 The most difficult part of proving your VA disability claim will be proving that the disability started during your military service.
 Many veterans don’t have medical documentation to show that the onset of their military service-related disability started while still in the military.
-Thankfully, a military disability attorney has experience getting medical opinions for VA disability claims.
+Thankfully, our military disability attorneys have experience getting medical opinions for VA disability claims.

-The VA disability attorneys at VA Disability Group PLLC work hard to make sure you get the compensation you deserve for injuries sustained during service.
-If you or a loved one are interested in receiving veterans disability benefits for joint and musculoskeletal injuries (including arthritis), schedule your free case evaluation at 1-844-VET-LAWS (1-844-838-5297).
+Our VA disability attorneys in Kalamazoo, MI work hard to make sure you get the compensation you deserve for injuries sustained during service.
+If you or a loved one are interested in receiving veterans disability benefits for joint and musculoskeletal injuries (including arthritis), schedule your free case evaluation at 1-844-VET-LAWS.